candide-guevara/candide-guevara.github.io/_posts/language/0000-00-00-go-language.md

 ```

 * You will have to unleash you inner MacGyver (again) if you want stack traces.
+  * Ironically after 30 years, Herb Sutter might have found the holy grail for C++ [zero overhead exceptions][19], which is just the technique below except that it is done by the compiler automagically.
+    Once that is implemented in C++, golang will look pretty silly ...

 ```go
 func top_stack() error {